inigolabs/workshops/apollo-gateway-demo/Readme.md

 # Apollo Gateway + Inigo Demo

+You may jump ahead [Inigo Setup](inigo-setup) if you already have this project running and already know how Apollo Gateway works.

 > This demo currently uses Apollo Server v3 and Apollo Gateway v2 which are deprecated.
+This demo will be updated to the latest versions in the future.

 ## Apollo Gateway Demo Application Setup